stijnh/scalable-crowd-analysis/README.md

 ```

 ## Crowd Simulator
-Use `src/simulate.py` for generating synthetic crowd datasets [1].
+Use `src/simulate.py` for generating synthetic crowd datasets using our simulation and embedding method [1].
 See `--help` for the full list of options.
 Currently, five scenarios are supported:
 * `lane`: two opossing lanes.
 * `sinus`: two opposing sinusoidal paths.
 * `parallel`: two parallel lanes some distance apart.